WebAssembly/spec/spectec/test-prose/TEST.md

   - the expression expr is valid with the value type at.
   - expr is constant.

-Datamode_ok/passive
-- the data mode PASSIVE is always valid.

 Data_ok
 - the memory segment (DATA b* datamode) is valid if:
   - the data mode datamode is valid.